Written by Fouad Husseini, founder at The Open Insurance Initiative and at Robosque.

 With the explosion of interest in blockchain technology few years ago, prediction markets (PMs) gained then attention as a result of various blockchain startups trying to build decentralized equivalent of prediction markets including that for insurance products.
 The transparent and disintermediating qualities of blockchains would allow anyone to trade outcome tokens (shares) taking advantage of one’s personal expertise and deep knowledge of insurance and risk management.
 They would offer wagering opportunities on a far wider range of events.

-Uses of prediction markets in insurance
+Uses of insurance prediction markets

-By their nature, prediction markets are solely used to predict the outcome of future events.
+By their nature, insurance prediction markets are solely used to predict the outcome of future events.
 Contracts are established when people place bets on the probability of an event happening and therefore cause a market price.
 The price reflects the probability of the outcome.

 They are literally used to answer questions or predict outcomes.
 For instance, “will an earthquake with magnitude greater than 5 on Richter scale hit Turkey in 2020?”